derrod/legendary/README.md

   -h, --help            show this help message and exit --path PATH           Path to the EOS overlay folder to be enabled/installed
                         to.
+  --prefix PREFIX       WINE prefix to install the overlay in --app APP             Use this app's wine prefix (if configured in config) --bottle BOTTLE       WINE prefix to install the overlay in

 Command: import